 In order to guide your child through their education, you may wish to review their school records.
 After all, these records can provide you with important information needed to ensure that your child receives a quality education.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that applies to educational agencies and schools that receive funding under programs administered by the Department of Education.
 Private and parochial schools generally aren't subject to FERPA as they usually don't receive this funding.

 FERPA gives custodial and noncustodial parents certain rights respecting their child's public school education records.
-Unless a school is provided with evidence of a court order or State law stating the contrary, both custodial and noncustodial parents have the right to:
+Unless a school is provided with evidence of a court order stating the contrary, both parents have the right to:

 - Access their child's education records

 - Seek to have the records updated or amended

 - Consent to disclosure of personally identifiable information from the records